New contract, old problems for Pep: Familiar foes Mourinho & Son bring Man City crashing back down to Earth | Goal.com

 Mourinho was at his mischievous best in the build-up to the clash, questioning Raheem Sterling's exclusion from England duty, as he tried to once again get under Guardiola's skin by suggesting the winger had been advised to feign injury in order to remain fresh for the trip to London.

-If it wasn't at all shocking to see the Portuguese spoil Guardiola's good mood, it was arguably just as unsurprising to see Son act as a party-pooper.
+If it wasn't at all shocking to see the Portuguese spoil Guardiola's good mood, it was arguably just as unsurprising to see Son serve as a party-pooper.

 The South Korean's fifth-minute strike was his fifth goal in his last five appearances against City, and his 11th in total this season.

-From City's point of view, it was a poor goal too concede.
+From City's point of view, it was a poor goal too concede, too.

-The burgeoning defensive partnership of Aymeric Laporte and Ruben Dias was starting to address the cracks in City's defence over the last 12 months.
+Coming into the game, the burgeoning defensive partnership of Aymeric Laporte and Ruben Dias had been starting to fill in the cracks that have opened up in City's defence over the last 12 months.

-However, they were both dragged towards Kane as Son dashed in behind to latch on to Tanguy Ndombele's lofted ball over the top before neatly finishing under Ederson.
+However, they were both dragged towards the clever Kane, allowing Son to dart in behind to latch on to Tanguy Ndombele's lofted ball over the top before neatly finishing under Ederson.

-With the South Korean now having six goals in total against City, only Jamie Vardy with nine has scored more times against Guardiola's side.
+With the South Korean now having six goals in total against City, only Jamie Vardy (nine) has scored more times against Guardiola's side.

 And that's not insignificant.
 Both are explosive forwards that break directly and quickly to expose the risk that comes with playing a high line.